Tweddle Reconciliation Journey

 Tweddle Reflect Reconciliation Plan (RAP) – Reconciliation Week 2020

 Tweddle is honoured to join the reconciliation movement with the launch of our Reflect – Reconciliation Action Plan (RAP) endorsed by Reconciliation Australia as part of Reconciliation Week (27th May – 3rd June).
 Tweddle’s Reflect RAP 2019-2020 – Final Endorsement is currently in PDF form while our commissioned artwork for the publication is being finalised.
+Due to the interruptions posed by COVID in 2020, Tweddle has been granted an extension in which to complete the RAP Reflect by April 2021.

 Launching Tweddle’s RAP as part of Reconciliation Week 2020 is an important marker in Tweddle’s commitment and the process of reconciliation.
 The Board of Management has an articulated commitment as outlined in the Strategic Plan 2017 – 2020 to ‘Promoting the importance of cultural safety in all aspects of service delivery including as a priority for Aboriginal and Torres Strait Islander peoples’.
 The Launch is a significant step towards strengthening relationships with Aboriginal and Torres Strait Islander people and organisations.